Dust (1985 film)

-Dust is a 1985 film directed by Marion Hänsel based on the 1977 J. M. Coetzee novel In the Heart of the Country.
+Dust is a 1985 drama film directed by Marion Hänsel based on the 1977 J. M. Coetzee novel In the Heart of the Country.
 The film was shot in Spain and is a French-Belgian production.
 The film was selected as the Belgian entry for the Best Foreign Language Film at the 58th Academy Awards, but was not accepted as a nominee.
 It won the Silver Lion prize, awarded to the best first or second major work by a director, at the 1985 Venice Film Festival.
 The jury recognised Jane Birkin's performance as amongst the best of the year, but decided not to award a best actress prize because all of the actresses they judged to have made the best performances were in films that won major awards.